rtahmasbi/FirewallX/README.md

 For this project, I did the following steps and will explain each one separately:
 1. Making hardware (aka assembling the hardware components)
-2. making Linux from scratch as the VPN OS
+2. Making Linux from scratch as the VPN OS
 3. Configurations and settings
-4. Picking the components
+4. Making the components

 # Hardware